FinesseJones/open-antigravity/README.md

 ## 📜 Disclaimer

-This tool is for educational and personal use only.
+This tool has no relation with official version of google's antigravity.
+It is for educational and personal use only.
 It is not intended for production use.
 The developers are not responsible for any damage caused by this tool.

 ## 📜 License